awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

    kubectl edit clusterrole system:coredns -n kube-system
    ```

-   Add the following block under the existing permissions lines in the file\.
+   Add the following line under the existing permissions lines in the file\.

    ```
    ...